dren39/covid19-updater-app/README.md

 ## Note

-This app has been deprecated because the third party API that powers this app (Smartable.AI API) has been sunset.
+This app has been deprecated due to the third party API that powers this app (Smartable.AI API) being sunset.